A Political and Literary Forum

 Larry Summers, campaigning to become the next Chairman of the Federal Reserve Board, has a rap sheet that would make Anthony Wiener blush.

-Paul Volcker’s remarkable career of public service reads as a history of the last half-century of American money.
+On Paul Volcker and the last half-century of American money.

 The years from the late 1960s through the middle of the 1970s were remarkable ones for American movies.
 In the words of critic David Thompson, it was “the decade when movies mattered.”